saadullahsaeed/go-patari-api/README.md

 # go-patari-api
 This is a simple GoLang package to access the Patari API.

+I wrote this to get Patari playing on Sonos so I didn't focus on implementing all of the functionality available in the API and only the features I needed.

 Supported API Methods:
 * Search
+* Get Playlist

 ## Installation
 ```go get github.com/saadullahsaeed/go-patari-api```